Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Abstract

 \section{Abstract}

-Existing object recognition models have been shown to lack robustness in diverse geographical scenarios due to significant domain shifts in design and context.
+Existing object recognition models have been shown to lack robustness in diverse geographical scenarios due to domain shifts in design and context.
 Class representations need to be adapted to more accurately reflect an object concept under these shifts.
-In the absence of training data from target geographies, we hypothesize that geography-specific descriptive knowledge of object categories can be leveraged to enhance robustness.
-For this purpose, we explore the feasibility of probing a large-language model for geography-specific object knowledge, and we investigate integrating knowledge in zero-shot and learnable soft prompting with the CLIP vision-language model.
-In particular, we propose a geography knowledge regularization method to ensure that soft prompts trained on a source set of geographies generalize to an unseen target set of geographies.
-Our gains on DollarStreet when generalizing from a model trained only on data from Europe are as large as +2.8 on countries from Africa, and +4.6 on the hardest classes.
-We further show competitive performance vs. few-shot target training, and provide insights into how descriptive knowledge captures geographical differences.
+In the absence of training data from target geographies, we hypothesize that geographically diverse descriptive knowledge of categories can enhance robustness.
+For this purpose, we explore the feasibility of probing a large language model for geography-based object knowledge, and we examine the effects of integrating knowledge into zero-shot and learnable soft prompting with CLIP.
+Within this exploration, we propose geography knowledge regularization to ensure that soft prompts trained on a source set of geographies generalize to an unseen target set.
+Accuracy gains over prompting baselines on DollarStreet while training only on Europe data are up to +2.8/1.2/1.6 on target data from Africa/Asia/Americas, and +4.6 overall on the hardest classes.
+Competitive performance is shown vs. few-shot target training, and analysis is provided to direct future study of geographical robustness.